1. I do not have the trophy!

 8. Why is Alyson always wearing the same dress the whole season?

 If I had a nickel for every time I heard this question, I would be able to buy Alyson some new clothes.
 It’s very simple, though.
-There’s no way to predict exactly what’s going to happen with each performer.
 Only after all the performers are taped do the producers decide which episodes they should appear.
 I was the third to last taping, but I was aired on the season finale.
-Never knew that going in and didn’t find out until late July, 4 months after my taping.
+Never knew that going in and didn’t find out until a few months after my taping.

 9. Alyson and I do our make up together.